 IV.
 Transportation and Defense.

 V. Respiration, Nutrition, and Excretion.
+And lastly,

 VI.
 Reproduction and Development.